 • Will need to be replaced

-The lightweight dehumidifiers are easy to set up and have been formulated with crystals to draw moisture from the air.
+We like the versatility provided by these portable motorhome dehumidifiers, which comes in sets of five, 10, 20 or more, depending on your requirements.
+The lightweight dehumidifiers are easy to set up and have been formulated with hydrophilic crystals that should draw moisture from the air.
 They should then last for between four to six weeks.

 Check the latest price on Amazon now.